My Own Prison: Critical reception

 My Own Prison received mixed reviews from critics.
 AllMusic wrote: "Creed don't have an original or distinctive sound—they basically fall into the category of post-Seattle bands who temper their grunge with a dose of Live earnestness—but they work well within their boundaries.
 At their best, they are a solid post-grunge band, grinding their riffs out with muscle; at their worst, they are simply faceless.
 The best moments of My Own Prison suggest they'll be able to leave post-grunge anonymity behind and develop their own signature sound."
 Trevor Miller of Music Critic described the album as "overall, an excellent first album".

 Jon Pareles of The New York Times, with an article entitled "Grunge Gets Religion, and It's Not Pretty", criticized My Own Prison and wrote: "Convictions aside, Creed's weakness is its music.
 The band's imitation of Soundgarden circa 1991 is a clumsy one."
 The Spokesman-Review wrote: "I like the CD.
 I like the band, but there is room for improvement."
 Justin Seremet of the Hartford Courant panned My Own Prison, stating: "Just as the Warrants and Slaughters of the world hung around long after their brand of music had gone to the grave, so will Creed.
 Let's move on, folks."

 Track listing

 Blue Collar Records version

 All tracks are written by Scott Stapp and Mark Tremonti.

-Wind-up Records version

 Personnel

 Credits adapted from album liner notes.